-How to Succeed in Chem 105
+How to Succeed in Chem 111: DO PROBLEMS EVERY DAY!!!

-- Spend at least one hour per day working on chemistry this class is cumulative - Actively view all lectures videos, take careful notes, work through the example problems on your own - Attend all labs and complete the required lab assignments - Get help from me! (office hours, before/after class, email) - Seek tutoring through Academic Services or the American Chemical Society tutors - Review the appropriate sections of the text before class - Review the appropriate sections of the text after class and organize your notes
+- No, seriously, do problems every day!
+Extra credit problems will occasionally appear on Canvas - Spend at least one hour per day working on chemistry this class is cumulative - Actively view all lectures videos, take careful notes, work through the example problems on your own - Attend all labs and complete the required lab assignments - Get help from me! (office hours, before/after class, email) - Seek tutoring through Academic Services or the American Chemical Society tutors - Review the appropriate sections of the text before class - Review the appropriate sections of the text after class and organize your notes Do the practice problems alone and in groups

-5. What are the rules?
+6. What are the rules?